 NZ Adventure guide Disclaimer

-In a big city like Auckland, it can be hard to escape the busy life and get out into nature.
-Luckily for you and I Auckland has plenty of fantastic walks to enjoy and get out in nature.
+In a big city like Auckland, it can be hard to escape the busy lifestyle and get out into nature.
+Luckily for you and I, Auckland has plenty of fantastic walks to enjoy and explore the outdoors.

 Growing up in Auckland one of my favourite weekend activities was going on a ‘bush walk’.
 Still to this day it is something I try to do at least once a week.
 By now, I have pretty much explored every single walking track in Auckland multiple times.